 The South Plains College Associate Degree Nursing Program supports the Nurse Practice Act of the State of Texas and is committed to excellence in nursing by nurses appropriately prepared for the services they are rendering.
-Therefore, the position of the Associate Degree Nursing Program regarding nursing students (who are unlicensed in the State of Texas either as Registered Professional Nurses or as Licensed Vocational Nurse) accepting employment in hospitals or health agencies, is as follows:
+Therefore, the position of the Associate Degree Nursing Program regarding nursing students (who are unlicensed in the State of Texas either as Registered Professional Nurses or as Licensed Vocational Nurse) accepting employment in hospitals or health agencies is as follows:

-- 1. South Plains College nursing students who accept positions in which they receive compensation for client care, do so as unlicensed individuals and will not wear the school uniform, laboratory coat with insignia, school badge or other indications of their student status, in as much as they are not functioning as nursing students but as paid employees. - 2.
+- 1. South Plains College nursing students who accept positions in which they receive compensation for client care, do so as unlicensed individuals and will not wear the school uniform, laboratory coat with insignia, school badge, or other indications of their student status, in as much as they are not functioning as nursing students, but as paid employees. - 2.
 Students are advised to familiarize themselves with the State of Texas Nurse Practice Act so that they will recognize the full scope and responsibility of nursing as being more than just a collection of skills.
-South Plains College nursing students who accept a position for pay as a nurse's aide, nursing assistant, or nurse tech must recognize that they may be held legally liable for their actions, and therefore, should not accept responsibilities---nor perform nursing interventions beyond their knowledge and skills, NOR those within the responsibilities of the professional nurse as defined in the Nurse Practice Act.
+South Plains College nursing students who accept a position for pay as a nurse's aide, nursing assistant or nurse tech must recognize that they may be held legally liable for beyond their knowledge and skills, NOR those within the responsibilities of the professional nurse as defined in the Nurse Practice Act.

-BON Rule 224.8 (c) Nursing Tasks Prohibited from Delegation.
-By way of example, and not in limitation, the following are nursing tasks that are not within the scope of sound professional nursing judgment to delegate:
+BON Rule 224.8(c) Nursing Tasks Prohibited from Delegation.
+By way of example, and not in limitation the following are nursing tasks that are not within the scope of sound professional nursing judgment to delegate:

-- a. physical, psychological, and social assessment which requires professional nursing judgment, intervention, referral, or follow-up; - b. formulation of the nursing care plan and evaluation of the client's response to the care rendered; - c. specific tasks involved in the implementation of the care plan which requires professional nursing judgment or intervention; - d. the responsibility and accountability for client health teaching and health counseling which promotes client education and involves the client's significant others in accomplishing health goals; and - e. administration of medications, including intravenous fluids, except by medication aides as permitted under 224.9 of this title (relating to The Medication Aide Permit Holder). - 3.
+- a. physical, psychological, and social assessment which requires professional nursing judgment, intervention, referral, or follow-up; - b. formation of the nursing care plan and evaluation of the client's response to the care rendered; - c. specific tasks involved in the implementation of the care plan which requires professional judgement or intervention; - d. the responsibility and accountability for client education and involves the client's significant others in accomplishing health goals; and - e. administration of medications, including intravenous fluids, except by medication aides as permitted under 224.9 of this title (relating to The Medication Aide Permit Holder). - 3.
 The student is responsible for maintaining the required grade point average and should consider the demands of part-time employment upon the student's time and energies.